Food Centre

 The UTMSU Food Centre is a place that provides access to good food for all students and community members who are food insecure.
 Some students are forced to choose between buying textbooks and buying food, and we believe that no student should have to make that choice.

 Our Centre works to create community building, alternative access to good food and challenge the structures that create food insecurity.
-This work is accomplished by facilitating access to good food for all students who are food insecure while addressing the issues that create food insecurity in the first place.
+This work is accomplished by facilitating access to good food for all food-insecure students while addressing the issues that create food insecurity in the first place.

 We wish to be part of creating a world where food insecurity does not exist by following these key principles:

-We wish to connect people at all corners of the food system, from farmers, to workers, to students.
+- Allies with farmers and workers.
+We wish to connect people at all corners of the food system, from farmers to workers, to students.
 We believe that working with other groups across the food system can create good change and mutual benefits.

+- Food democracy and community engagement.
 We believe in change from the grassroots.
 We will ensure that students who benefit from and use this service are involved in the decision-making.
-We wish to engage food insecure students in constructing their own solutions and responses to hunger.
+We wish to engage food-insecure students in constructing their own solutions and responses to hunger.

-We wish to create spaces that are free of discrimination based on race, ethnicity, citizenship, language, religion, gender identity, sexual orientation, sex, mental and physical abilities.
+- Inclusivity.
+We wish to create spaces that are free of discrimination based on race, ethnicity, citizenship, language, religion, gender identity, sexual orientation, sex, and mental and physical abilities.
 We also wish to address the intersection of food insecurity and various forms of social marginalization.